 - Input tax credit available for distribution in a month shall be distributed in the same month.

-- ISD shall separately distribute the amount of ineligible input tax credit and the amount of eligible input tax credit.
+- Input Service Distributor shall separately distribute the amount of ineligible input tax credit and the amount of eligible input tax credit.

 - Input tax credit on account of IGST/CGST/SGST to be distributed separately.